 The FIG peer mentor position offers exceptional students the opportunity to be both leaders on campus and mentors to new students participating in the FIG program.
 Mentors are committed to helping their FIG students adjust to life at UT.

 In addition to leading a weekly seminar, mentors organize study groups with their FIG students, plan dinners and Austin area outings, and participate in campus events.
 The time spent mentoring and preparing for seminar varies but usually averages around four to five hours per week.
-Apply to be a FIG mentor.

 Applicants must be undergraduate students with a desire to help new Longhorns.
 Upon being hired, applicants must provide evidence of United States employability.

-Mentors must be able to effectively communicate with FIG students, faculty, staff the FIG Program Coordinator.
+Mentors must be able to effectively communicate with FIG students, faculty, staff and the FIG Program Coordinator.
 Candidates should be comfortable with public speaking, effective in time management, organized, self-disciplined, and able to relate to people from diverse backgrounds.
 Mentors must be in good academic standing with a minimum GPA of 2.50.